dpakGit/DevOps_Traning/Terraform/EC2/BEST_PRACTICES.md

 - aws_instance: Resource type, specifically an AWS EC2 instance.

-- example: Resource name or identifier, used to reference this resource in Terraform configuration.
+- example: **Resource name or identifier**, used to reference this resource in Terraform configuration.

 Terraform Resource Declaration Structure: